Texas Hemp Law

 On September 7, 2016, the DPS entered four People’s Pharmacy locations in Austin, Texas, and confiscated various CBD-based products.
 The DPS officers told Bill Swail, the pharmacy’s owner, that all CBD-based products needed to be removed from the shelves or else he would be arrested.
 The DPS officers seized the goods and told Mr. Swail that they would test them for their contents.

 Mr. Swail told a television reporter that he complies with Texas hemp laws and that the products on his store shelves have low THC levels.
 The DPS later stated that the CBD-based products were removed from the pharmacies so that they could be tested for their THC content and that no one was arrested and no additional action will be made.

 Until the DPS creates specific rules, actions taken against businesses like People’s Pharmacy can be expected.
-As a consumer, you should be aware of the benefits of CBD-based products and that they are safe and completely legal.
+As a consumer, you should be aware of the potential benefits of CBD-based products.
 You should also do more research on CBD and know that CBD-based products can be bought on the Internet or in retail locations across Texas.